-The RS-422/485 transceivers that interface with the SCC have their direction pre-determined in full-duplex mode, but in half-duplex mode the direction of the IO is controlled by the PMC\SER\DIR register.
+When RS-422/485 transceivers are utilized with the SCC, their direction pre-determined in full-duplex mode, and in half-duplex mode the direction of the IO is controlled by the PMC\SER\DIR register.
 In either mode the switched terminations are controlled by the PMC\SER\TERM register.
 See the bit definitions in the PMC\SER\BASE control register for the various options for IO connections to the SCC signals.